kerimoyle/cellml-specification/reference/informative/informB14_component_ref1.rst

   .. container:: infospec

-    There are notes about the :code:`component_ref` usage under the "See more" link on the :ref:`encapsulation element<encapsulation>` page.
+    Please see the notes about the :code:`component_ref` usage under the "See more" link on the :ref:`encapsulation element<encapsulation>` page.